Gizmo199/BehaviorTree/README.md

 - `.selector(node_tree)`
 - `.sequence(node_tree)`

+`.selector()` and `.sequence()` just automatically `.add()` a `bh_selector` or `bh_sequence` to your behavior tree, but you are free to use them independantly with the `.add()` command as well if you prefer.
+There are 4 main types of behavior nodes you can use:
+-  `bh_selector()`   | This will let you add multiple fallback states that can be 'selected' from if one fails
+-  `bh_sequence()`   | This lets you ensure that a sequence of succesful sub-node events occur, and if one fails, will return a fail for the entire branch of nodes
+-  `bh_condition()`  | This can be used to run a function that returns a `true` or `false`.
+If `true` is returned from the input function, the behavior was successful and will continue the chain, otherwise it will fail.
+-  `bh_action()`     | This is just a simple call command that will only execute if the conditions, sequences, or selectors before it have not failed!

 So for instance if you wanted to make a simple **Patrol - Chase - Attack** enemy AI behavior tree you would want to set it up like so:
 **CREATE EVENT**
 ```